cnrad/lanyard-profile-readme/README.md

 ### ___Custom Idle Message___

-If you don't want the default "`I'm not currently doing anything!`" as your idle message, you can change it by appending `?idleMessage=:yourmessage` to the end of the URL.
+If you don't want the default "`I'm not currently doing anything!`" as your idle message, you can change it by appending `idleMessage=:yourmessage` to the end of the URL.

 ### ___Hide Discriminator___